-What do hedgehogs, foxes, frogs and birds have in common?
+What do hedgehogs, foxes, birds and frogs have in common?

 Give up?
 Well, they’re all used to explain the importance of having range.